SPECIALTIES OF Nagoya Food Tour

 How long is the tour?
 How much walking is involved?

-The whole tour will take about 3.5 hours, maybe longer if you want to stick around at the last stop to spend some more time with the new friends you will make during the tour.
-You will have to walk about 3 kilometers (2 miles) but there are multiple stops in between where you can sit and rest for a couple of minutes.
+The whole tour will take about 3.5 hours, maybe longer depending on how much fun we have together.
+You will have to walk about 3 kilometers (2 miles) on mostly flat terrain with the exception of a couple of flights of stairs.
+There are multiple stops in between where you can sit and rest for longer stretches of time.

 How many people will be on the tour?

-On every tour, there is a maximum of 6 participants and one guide.
+This is a private tour, so its only going to be you, your family and friends.
+We allow no more than 6 people on this tour.
 This ensures the tours are intimate and the guide can answer everyone’s burning questions and get to know every group member during the tour.
 A small group also makes it easier to visit the small cozy restaurants with limited seating that are so common in Nagoya.

 I have allergies or dietary restrictions.
 Can this tour accommodate me?